 Graduates of the UBC Master of Health Leadership & Policy (MHLP) in Seniors Care are ready to step into a range of professional roles to lead and manage services that provide patient-centred seniors care in community and institutional contexts.

-This powerful hybrid of education enables them to lead multidisciplinary teams and complex projects.
+This powerful interdisciplinary of education enables them to lead multidisciplinary teams and complex projects.
 Our graduates are strategic thinkers who thrive in fast-paced environments as they collaborate with internal and external stakeholders to contribute to the well-being of seniors.

 Experienced professionals with specialized skills